urbit/urbit.org-reloaded/content/using/operations/using-your-ship.md

 ### Joining a chat

 In `:chat-cli`, any kind of medium for a message is called a _chat_.
-There are four types of chats: the _channel_ (public with blacklist), _village_ (private with whitelist), the _journal_ (publicly readable, privately writable), and the _mailbox_ (privately readable, publicly writable).
-But for now we'll be dealing with the _channel_, a publicly accessible chatroom for general use.
-We'll discuss the other three kinds in the [manual](#messaging-manual) section later on.xxxx
+There are four "types" of chats, but for now we'll be dealing with the _channel_, a publicly accessible chatroom for general use.
+We'll discuss the other three kinds in the [chat management](#chat-management) section later on.

 Let's join the `~dopzod/urbit-help` channel.
 Use `ctrl-x` to switch from the Dojo prompt to the Chat prompt.